-We also value learning beyond that which is recognised within National Curriculum statements and seek to provide a broad and balanced diet, which offers our students the opportunity for enrichment and deeper learning.
+At Harrogate Grammar School we aim to provide all of our students with exciting opportunities which build confidence, develop a range of skills and promote academic excellence and a love of learning.
+We offer a broad range of courses at all levels, preparing students for further education and future careers.
+We also value learning beyond that which is recognised within the National Curriculum and seek to provide a broad and balanced curriculum, which offers our students the opportunity for enrichment and deeper learning.
 We aim to develop confident young people with enquiring minds and a range of attributes that prepare them to be responsible citizens throughout their lives.

 The Implementation of our Curriculum

-The creative subjects continue to thrive at Harrogate Grammar School.
-Students can make genuine choices as they enter Year 10, for their GCSE programmes of study.
-Art, Business, Computing, Design, Drama, Food and Nutrition, Music and PE continue to be popular choices and are well catered for.Year 9 Curriculum Choices 2020-22
+The creative subjects continue to thrive.
+Having experienced creative and practical subjects throughout the whole of Key Stage 3, students can make genuine choices as they enter Year 10, for their GCSE programmes of study.
+Alongside the Ebacc subjects in humanities and languages which are recommended, Art, Business, computing, design, drama, food and nutrition, music, creative iMedia and PE continue to be popular choices and are well catered for.

 The Spiritual, Moral, social and cultural curriculum

 The Big Picture Vision Statement

 “We aim for all students to be happy, healthy, confident young adults who can contribute to the world in which they live now and in the future as active, responsible citizens.
 This will be achieved through an innovative, engaging and purposeful whole school programme, which combines elements of PSHE, Citizenship and Careers and is outstanding in its provision”.

 Students in Years 7 to 11 will follow the Big Picture programme of study during their Big Picture lessons.
 This programme of personal development covers aspects such as citizenship, careers guidance, personal, social and health education and Financial well being.

 Lower Secondary Subjects – Key Stage 3 – Years 7 to 9